divonlan/genozip/docs/sex-assignment.rst

   |
   | 2) Calculate the ratio X_Depth / Y_Depth and 1_Depth / X_Depth.
   |
-  | 3) Test X_Depth / Y_Depth: <2 is "Male" ; >10 is "Female".
+  | 3) Test X_Depth / Y_Depth: <5 is "Male" ; >10 is "Female".
   |
   | 4) Test 1_Depth / X_Depth: >1.75 is "Male" ; <1.25 is "Female".
   |
-  | 5) Final result: If either test reaches a conclusive result, then that is the result, unless both reach a result and it is conflicting.
-Otherwise, the output is "Unassigned".
+  | 5) Final result:
+  |   - If either test reaches a conclusive result, and the results don't contradict, then that is the result.
+  |   - If the X/Y result is Male but the 1/X is Female, then the result is Male-XXY
+  |   - Otherwise, the result is "Unassigned".
   |
   | *Definitions*:
   | • Chromosome X is the contig named "X", "chrX" or "ChrX".
 Likewise for Y and 1.